Michigan House approves "right-to-work" for public workers

-LANSING, Mich., Dec 11 (Reuters) - The Michigan House of Representatives on Tuesday gave final approval to a “right-to-work” law covering public sector workers such as teachers, which would make union membership and payment of dues voluntary.
+LANSING, Michigan (Reuters) - The Michigan House of Representatives on Tuesday gave final approval to a “right-to-work” law covering public sector workers such as teachers, which would make union membership and payment of dues voluntary.

 The Republican-majority House passed the law by a vote of 58 to 51.
 The only government workers excluded would be police and fire unions.